 Dome of the Rock

-From the Al-Aqsa Mosque, I headed towards Dome of the Rock.
+I headed towards the Dome of the Rock from the Al-Aqsa Mosque.
 And here is the al-Kas ablution fountain.

 Dome of the Rock – Description

 The Dome of the Rock is an Islamic shrine located on the Temple Mount in the Old City of Jerusalem.
 It was initially completed in 691–92 CE at the order of Umayyad Caliph Abd al-Malik during the Second Fitna on the site of the Second Jewish Temple, destroyed during the Roman Siege of Jerusalem in 70 CE.
 The original Dome collapsed in 1015 and was rebuilt in 1022–23.
-The Dome of the Rock is, in its core, is one of the oldest existing works of Islamic architecture.
+At its core, the Dome of the Rock is one of the oldest existing works of Islamic architecture.

 Source: Wikipedia